Saffron Cauliflower Risotto

 Risotto is food for the gods.
-It comes from humble origins as grains of rice but develops into creamy luxuriousness that transports you to a dreamy and calmer world.
-I feel like I am being extravagant when I eat risotto, which is odd because it is essentially a bowl of rice with stock and cheese, nothing fancy, but what a transformation.
+It comes from humble origins as grains of rice but develops into a creamy luxuriousness that transports you to a dreamy and calmer world.
+Often, I feel like I am being extravagant when I eat risotto.
+It’s odd when I think about it, because essentially risotto is a bowl of rice slowly cooked in stock, vegetables and cheese.
+Nothing fancy, but what a transformation.
 Say the word risotto, people start to swoon and get weak in the knees.
 They can only respond by repeating your own words with a subtle exclamation, “Oohhhh rissoootooo, I love rissoootooo.”

-Risotto is a favorite dish of mine but I make only a few times a year.
+Since then, risotto is a favorite dish of mine, but I make only a few times a year.
 Mostly because it requires my undivided attention when I make it, and for various reasons I see risotto as a treat.
-I do not save it necessarily for special occasions, just when I feel like being indulgent and know I can give it my undivided attention.
+Whenever I feel like being indulgent and know I can give it my undivided attention, I’ll make risotto.
 Please, take me back to that point in time when nothing else mattered and my husband and I were sharing our first bowl of risotto together.

 Making risotto does require some work and skill, but mostly cooking confidence.
-I believe all cooks at any skill level should give it a try.
-You can substitute ingredients as is within your will and means, but because there are so few ingredients in the recipe, each one plays an important role and will affect the flavor of the risotto.
-Risotto is greater than the sum of its parts, with all of its parts adding up to enhance the flavor and transform humble ingredients into an elegant meal.
+Yet, I believe all cooks at any skill level should try it.
+You can substitute ingredients as is within your will and means, but because there are so few ingredients in the recipe, each one plays an important role developing the risotto’s flavor.
+Risotto is greater than the sum of its parts, with all its parts transforming these humble ingredients into an elegant meal.

 This recipe is inspired by two different types of risotto, Cauliflower Risotto and the traditional Risotto alla Milanese.
 I used two types of cauliflower, green and white to add some color to the dish, but I believe it would still look and taste lovely if you only used white cauliflower.
 I originally set out to make traditional cauliflower risotto, but I love saffron and decided it would be a nice addition.
-If you are not a fan of saffron then don’t use it and you will still be rewarded with a delicious and satisfying risotto.
+Either way, cauliflower risotto is delicious with or without the saffron.

-I used vegetable stock in this recipe because it is a vegetable risotto and I wanted a lighter flavor.
+Use a good quality vegetable stock, preferably homemade, in this recipe because it is a vegetable risotto and it creates a brighter flavor.
 You can use chicken stock if you prefer a richer flavor, and not cooking for vegetarians.

-Risotto is made using a specific type of short grain rice, Arborio, Carnaroli and Vialone Nano.
-The most common one found in the US is Arborio rice.
-If you can get Carnaroli I would buy it over Arborio because it does not get as mushy as Arborio does.
-Either one is good.
-I have not seen Vialone Nano rice in any store here in the USA.
+Risotto requires a specific type of short grain rice, Arborio, Carnaroli or Vialone Nano.
+The most common risotto rice found in the US is Arborio rice.
+If you can get Carnaroli, buy it over Arborio rice because it does not get as mushy.
+Either rice creates a good risotto.
+I have not seen Vialone Nano rice in any stores in my location.

 Risotto does require your undivided attention.
 Have all the ingredients prepped and ready before you start.
 You do not have to stir the risotto the entire time, but you do have to stir it most of the time so it does not burn on the bottom of the pan or stick.
 Stirring also develops the creaminess of the risotto.

 You should use a high sided pan with a big “mouth”.
-A Dutch oven works really well.
-I used to use my sauté pan and I found the liquid evaporated to quickly.
-I have been very happy with the results using my 5 quart Dutch oven.
+A Dutch oven works well.
+I used to use my sauté pan and I found the liquid evaporated too quickly.
+I have been very happy with the results using my 5-quart Dutch oven.

 Add the liquid a little at a time and stir frequently.
-Add more liquid when all the liquid is absorbed but the rice and pan is not dry.
+Add additional stock after the rice absorbs the stock, but the pan is not dry.

-Risotto does not mound up like regular rice or formed into molds.
-It should slowly spread across the plate as you spoon it on: not loose like soup, more like porridge or stew.
+Risotto does not mound up like regular rice or form into molds.
+It should slowly spread across the plate as you spoon it on.
+It is not thin like soup, more like porridge or stew.

-Risotto can be made using a variety of vegetables, shellfish, some meats like sausage, and herbs.
-Have fun coming up with your own variation.
+Make risotto with a variety of vegetables, or shellfish, or meats like sausage, and herbs.
+Have fun coming up with your own combinations and variations.

 © 2016 – 2017, Ginger Smith- Lemon Thyme and Ginger.
 All rights reserved.